 A guide to understanding, building, and maintaining nodes on the Telos Blockchain Network

-Telos uses EOSIO platform-specific components and libraries (
+Telos uses Antelope platform-specific components and libraries (

 EOSJS) to operate blockchain nodes, collect blockchain data, interact with nodes, and build smart contracts.